Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 To perform a comprehensive comparison between sentences in $S^d_{c_t}$ and sentences in $S^L_{r_t}$, \approach calculates similarity at different granularity levels, including group similarity, sentence similarity, and word importance similarity.
-Since financial documents may use similar sentences to explain different information types (as explained in section~\ref{sec:background}), we use different granularity levels to better identify the candidate sentences that are similar with the overall context of $S^L_{r_t}$, individual sentences in $S^L_{r_t}$, and the words specified to $t$ at the same time.
+Since financial documents may use similar sentences to explain different information types (as explained in section~\ref{sec:background}), we use different granularity levels to better identify the candidate sentences that are similar with the overall context of $S^L_{r_t}$, individual sentences in $S^L_{r_t}$, and the words specified for $t$ at the same time.

 \textbf{Group similarity} compares the overall similarity between $S^L_{r_t}$ and every sentence in $S^d_{c_t}$.
-It is calculated the same way as discussed in Section~\ref{sec:candidates}: the group similarity is the cosine similarity between the group vector of $S^L_{r_t}$ and the context vector of a candidate sentence $s$ (denoted as $s.\mathit{group}$).
+It is calculated as specified in Section~\ref{sec:candidates}: the group similarity is the cosine similarity between the group vector of $S^L_{r_t}$ and the context vector of a candidate sentence $s$ (denoted as $s.\mathit{group}$).

 \textbf{Sentence similarity} calculates the cosine similarity between a candidate sentence $s$ and each sentence in $S^L_{r_t}$ based on their context vectors.
 Given $n$ sentences in $S^L_{r_t}$, we can get $n$ sentence-level similarity values for $s$.
 Based on these values, \approach calculates two sentence-level scores for $s$: the average and the maximum of the $n$ similarity values, denoted as $s.\mathit{avg\_s}$ and $s.\mathit{max\_s}$, respectively.
+We consider $s.\mathit{max\_s}$ because, when a candidate sentence is extremely similar to some of the labeled sentences, it is very likely that it is also a related sentence.

 \textbf{Word importance similarity} analyzes the importance of a word for the information type $t$ based on the labeled documents $D^L$.
 The score of a sentence in $S^d_{c_t}$ is calculated according to word importance.
-This is automatically determined from three aspects; precisely, we say that the importance of a word $w$ for $t$ is determined by the extent to which it satisfies the three following conditions: \begin{enumerate*}[label=(\alph*)] \item $w$ frequently appears in the related sentence set $S^L_{r_t}$; \item $w$ is only present in $S^L_{r_t}$; \item $w$ can be found in the related sentences of every labeled document. \end{enumerate*} The importance of a word $w$ is defined as:
+This is automatically determined from three aspects; precisely, we say that the importance of a word $w$ for $t$ is determined by the extent to which it satisfies the three following conditions: \begin{enumerate*}[label=(\alph*)] \item $w$ frequently appears in the related sentence set $S^L_{r_t}$; \item $w$ is only present in $S^L_{r_t}$; \item $w$ can be found in the related sentences of every labeled document. \end{enumerate*} The importance of a word $w$ is therefore computed as: